Satellite Emitters monitored in the 136 to 138 MHz Band at Melbourne, Australia.

 FM-04 intermittant operation

-FM-23 intermittant operation, FM-108, FM-117
+FM-18 and FM-23 intermittant operation, FM-108, FM-117

 FM-32 intermittant operation, FM-110, FM-114, FM-118